Uncovering Real-Time Bugs with Specialized RTOS Tools

 Clearly, the stack for the task that uses 92% should be increased to bring it back below the 70% range.
 The task stack that is Yellow is the idle task, and, at 77%, it will generally not be an issue unless you add code to the idle task callback function (this depends on the RTOS you use).

-RTOSs and application code often have to disable interrupts when manipulating internal data structures (i.e., critical sections).
+RTOSes and application code often have to disable interrupts when manipulating internal data structures (i.e., critical sections).
 RTOS developers make every attempt to reduce the interrupt disable time as it impacts the responsiveness of the system to events.

-The amount of time interrupts are disabled greatly depends on the CPU, its clock rate, your application and the RTOS service being invoked.
+The amount of time interrupts are disabled greatly depends on the CPU, its clock rate, your application, and the RTOS service being invoked.
 The

 task that disables interrupts the longest is highlighted in Red.
 This allows you to quickly identify potential outliers, especially in large and complex applications.

 - Find alternate RTOS APIs with lower interrupt disable times.
-For example, if you are only signaling a task to indicate that an event occurred, then you might simply suspend/resume the task instead of using a semaphore or event flag.
+For example, if you are only signaling a task to indicate that an event occurred, you might suspend/resume the task instead of using a semaphore or event flag.
 In other words, the task waiting for the event suspends itself and the ISR that signals the event resumes the task.